-Whatever your artistic boundaries are for commissioned works, you should always create a written contract or commission agreement outlining your own stipulations.
+Whatever your artistic boundaries are for commissioned artworks, you should always create a written contract or commission agreement outlining your own stipulations.
 I have listed some common examples below.
 Having a written contract signed by both parties is meant to:

 - eliminate any surprises for both the client and artist (everything is agreed upon in advance) and

-- protect your interests and the interests of the client
+- protect your interests and the interests of the client.

-- A loose description of the project.
 Use this description to list what aspects of the work are agreed upon in advance, such as size, colours, materials, etc. It could be specific, for example, “the artist ____ agrees to complete a 30 x 30 inch oil painting on canvas for the client _____, depicting a sheep and using mostly blue hues.”
 It could be loose: “The artist _____ agrees to create an abstract painting for the client ______.”
 If anything is verbally agreed upon, it should also be in writing.

-- Deadlines.
 You should agree upon a completion date for the work, making sure that you give yourself enough time for revisions and drying, if necessary.
 Many artists also set up a viewing and meeting date for when the work is partially completed.

-- Framing.
 If applicable, indicate whether the work will be framed or unframed, or if framing will cost extra.

-- Delivery of the work.
 Indicate whether you will deliver the work to the client or whether they need to arrange their own delivery.